aosothra/cb_l3/README.md

 For proper operation of the bot you will need to set up and configure DialogFlow powered Google project.
 You can follow [official guidelines](https://cloud.google.com/dialogflow/es/docs/quick/setup) for initial setup and agent creation.
 Make sure to go over **authentication set up** in order to create [service account](https://cloud.google.com/dialogflow/es/docs/quick/setup#sa-create) and [acquire private keys](https://cloud.google.com/dialogflow/es/docs/quick/setup#auth-env)

+You will need to set up DialogFlow Agent in order to handle flow of the conversation.
+Follow steps of the [official documentation](https://cloud.google.com/dialogflow/es/docs/quick/build-agent) to get the gist of it.

+Once you've figured it out, you may use provided utility `create_intent.py`.

 If you do not know how to acquire Telegram Bot token, you can follow official guidelines [here](https://core.telegram.org/bots#3-how-do-i-create-a-bot).

 If you do not know how to acquire VK group access token, you can find it in [here](https://dev.vk.com/api/community-messages/getting-started#Получение%20ключа%20доступа%20в%20настройках%20сообщества).